Volumes of subset Minkowski sums and the Lyusternik region: Other proofs

-The argument is the same with minor changes.
+The argument is the same as for the real line, but with minor changes.
 Again we translate the sets in order to have $\min A_i=0$ and set $a_i:=\max A_i\in \mathbb Z$.
 Then we observe that the set on the left-hand side of \eqref{eq:U1} is included in

 so it does not contain $0$, the minimal element of $\sum_{[M]}A$.
 So we may improve on \eqref{eq:U1}: